GingerKiwi/gingerkiwi-blog-2023/src/blog/2021-05-27-how-having-surgery-for-a-hole-in-my-retina-led-to-teaching-myself-adobe-xd-yesterday.md

 ![The author riding a pony at Discovery School in Whitby, Wellington Region, New Zealand.
 She appears about 9 years old with long wavy hair.
 She is wearing a light blue cardigan, a skirt, and socks.
 A woman is leading the pony](/assets/blog/me-on-pony-discovery-school-nz.jpg)

-_photo caption: The author riding a pony at Discovery School in Whitby, Wellington Region, New Zealand in the 1980s.
+_photo caption: The author riding a pony at Discovery School in Whitby, Wellington Region, New Zealand.
 I’d hid my glasses for the photo.
 I’m wearing a hand knit wool cardigan my Nana made me.
 She taught me to knit when I moved to Aotearoa New Zealand.
 She was my first “art and design teacher”._

 Soon after moving to Wellington, New Zealand I saw a wonderful ophthalmologist who gave me my first pair of glasses.
 He was extremely British, had been knighted, and his office was so posh, interesting, and comfortable — less like a doctor’s office and more like a barrister’s.
 He was also very kind and good with kids.
 So even though I wasn’t completely happy with needing glasses, he helped me feel better and a bit less scared.